MidKnightXI/danskebank_home_exercise/README.md

 ## Configuration

-Settings (JWT key, SQLite connection string, etc.) are in `DanskeBank.Communication/appsettings.json`.
+You can configure the JWT settings in `DanskeBank.Communication/appsettings.json`.

 ## API Documentation (Swagger)